 Beginning March 2nd, 2020 the Mailing Lists functionality on RootsWeb will be discontinued…As an alternative to RootsWeb Mailing Lists, Ancestry message boards are a great option to network with others in the genealogy community.
 Message boards are available for free with an Ancestry registered account.RootsWeb

-But enough about RootsWeb, which is worth an article in its own right.
+I’ve written a separate article about RootsWeb if you’re interested.
 What about FindAGrave?
 Will Ancestry just keep it ticking over, or will they continue to invest in the site?

 Well, Ancestry pretty much left the FindAGrave website untouched for a few years.
 Then things changed…